samadritakarmakar/Project-FEA/README.md

 │   └── **Variable**    -> *_Contains files that allow for the easy declaration of array type data._*
 ├── **Octave**  -> *_Contains old octave/Matlab files that were once used as a proof of concept._*

+### So let us start with the definition of a weak form in ProjectFEA.
+If you open the file Project-FEA/Cpp/Integrator/ [LocalIntegration.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Integrator/LocalIntegration.hpp) you will see at least three different virtual functions defined.
+They are "weak_form", "weak_form_vector" or "scalar_integration".
+"weak_form" is to be used for definition of the part of weak form that result in matrices to being formed.
+Such as the stiffness matrix 'A' in the equation '[A]{x}={b}'.
+"weak_form_vector" is to be used for definition of the part of weak form that result in vector to being formed.
+Such as the vector 'b' in the equation '[A]{x}={b}'.
+"scalar_integration" can be used to find out some scalar properties of the element.
+For example, the volume of an element can be found by integrating over dX.
+For defining the weak form, a new class has to be defined which inherits the class **LocalIntegrator** defined in [LocalIntegration.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Integrator/LocalIntegration.hpp).
+To use any of these functions, it is advised to head over to the file [LocalIntegration.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Integrator/LocalIntegration.hpp) and copy the function to the class of your definition.
+You may now refer to the example of [Poisson](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Poisson.cpp) which in this case is a single thread definition and is easy to understand for starting with ProjectFEA.